0NETRUNNER/Quin-abby/README.md

   * For my form I used [Web Dev Simplified](https://www.youtube.com/watch?v=nLxA9froMOs) video on how to make form.
 I wasnt happy with it and the tips and style I got from Web Dev made it look alot nicer on my page.

+  * I learned how to insert a video into the background from [Web Dev Simplified](https://www.youtube.com/watch?v=y9ITxSzjZUc&list=PLQ3vyzwXGsgJnHHoW2Y_JgheqF4o9HMfR&index=17&t=466s).
+I had my video just placed on the pagee but having it in the background is alot nicer.

 ## Content
  * I learned how to use flex box from three sources
    * [The Odin Project](https://www.theodinproject.com/)